-Gateshead College contributed to the development The college's very first apprentices learned their of the North East skills pipeline by leading a trades as fitters, turners or toolmakers through a collaborative project which brought together a cohort scheme set up by Sigmund Pumps factory in Team of training providers, for the benefit of both learners Valley and attended Gateshead College on evening and employers.
-Gateshead College proposed an and day release in the 1950s.
-The college has innovative initiative, which united the North East as continued to deliver high quality apprenticeships one region, with one voice, providing one accessible aligned to local industries and now has specialist solution to learners and employers. provision on the Team Valley servicing the construction, automotive and engineering sector.
-The Partnership involved 8 FE Colleges and a The college designed and delivered the first electric specialist private training provider, giving full vehicle apprenticeships in partnership with Smith geographical coverage.
-The proposal was endorsed Electric Vehicles and have developed the innovative by NELEP, NTCA, TVCA/LEP.
-PlanBEE programme, disrupting the higher technical education space in construction.
+Gateshead College contributed to the development of the North East skills pipeline by leading a collaborative project which brought together a cohort of training providers, for the benefit of both learners and employers.
+Gateshead College proposed an innovative initiative, which united the North East as one region, with one voice, providing one accessible solution to learners and employers.

+The Partnership involved 8 FE Colleges and a specialist private training provider, giving full geographical coverage.
+The proposal was endorsed by NELEP, NTCA, TVCA/LEP.

-With extensive experience in the development of employer responsive curriculums, Gateshead College In 2021/22, the college had 1,190 apprentices in mentored delivery partners to ensure the Bootcamps learning with 410 new starts.
-Gateshead College has provided consistent, high quality training, adapting seen reducing overall numbers of apprentices in the to the needs of learners and employers, ensuring last three years, although it is likely that this trend was the best possible outcome for all concerned.
-As well affected by the pandemic depressing numbers as the as equipping learners with tech skills, interview and market share in the North East LEP area has remained steady at around 3-4%.
-The largest other providers work readiness training to enhance employability was provided.
-Over 400 people engaged with the of apprenticeships in the LEP area are Derwentside Bootcamps in the first 7 months.
-College and University of Northumbria.
-In 2021/22, Independent Training Providers (ITPs) held the largest The courses removed barriers to learning, raised the market share in all of the areas that the college profile of careers in digital and brought new talent to operates in.
-For example, in Gateshead, the college the region.
-This has led to a talent pool of high quality had a 9% market share and ITPs had a 53% market skilled digital applicants to facilitate growth of the tech share.
-Further analysis suggests that ITPs hold market sector and roles in the region.
-It has already benefitted share at all levels and in most technical routes except many of our region's businesses, including Sage and for engineering.
+With extensive experience in the development of employer responsive curriculums, Gateshead College mentored delivery partners to ensure the Bootcamps provided consistent, high quality training, adapting to the needs of learners and employers, ensuring the best possible outcome for all concerned.
+As well as equipping learners with tech skills, interview and work readiness training to enhance employability was provided.
+Over 400 people engaged with the Bootcamps in the first 7 months.

-Accenture, to recruit to key roles.
+The courses removed barriers to learning, raised the profile of careers in digital and brought new talent to the region.
+This has led to a talent pool of high quality skilled digital applicants to facilitate growth of the tech sector and roles in the region.
+It has already benefitted many of our region's businesses, including Sage and Accenture, to recruit to key roles.